CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

     ![](./media/dex47.png)

-1. Scroll to the last node and click on **+ LLM** present in top left corner to create new LLM node.
+1. Scroll to the last node and click on **+ LLM** present in the top left corner to create a new LLM node.

    ![](./media/d55.png)